francesco-innocenti/Neuro_AI_Papers/README.md

 [Backpropagation and the brain](https://www.nature.com/articles/s41583-020-0277-3) by Lillicrap et al. (2020)

-This perspective reviews types of algorithms for credit assignment in multilayered networks and how backpropagation (backprop) solves this problem; it outlines the biologically implausible features of backprop including the weight transport problem, the need for signed and possibly extreme-valued error signals, and the fact that feedback in the brain is modulatory.
+This perspective reviews how the backpropagation of error algorithm (backprop) optimally solves the credit assignment problem in multilayer artificial neural networks and outlines the biologically implausible features of backprop including the weight transport problem, the need for signed and possibly extreme-valued error signals, and the fact that feedback in the brain is modulatory.
 The authors argue that the brain could approximate backprop by computing local differences in neural activities through feedback connections - a framework they call "neural gradient representation by activity differences" (NGRAD).

 [Artificial Neural Nets Finally Yield Clues to How Brains Learn](https://www.quantamagazine.org/artificial-neural-nets-finally-yield-clues-to-how-brains-learn-20210218/)